spring-projects/spring-restdocs/README.md

 ## Goal

-The primary goal of the project is to make it easier to produce accurate documentation of a RESTful service using [AsciiDoctor][1] and Spring's [MVC Test Framework][2].
-The documentation is intended to be an easily read user guide, akin to [GitHub's API documentation][3] for example, rather than dense API documentation produced by tools like [Swagger][4].
+The primary goal of the project is to make it easy to document RESTful services by combining content that's been hand-written using [AsciiDoctor][1] with auto-generated examples produced with the [Spring MVC Test][2] framework.
+The result is intended to be an easy-to-read user guide, akin to [GitHub's API documentation][3] for example, rather than the fully automated, dense API documentation produced by tools like [Swagger][4].

+For a broader introduction see the [Documenting RESTful APIs][9] presentation.

 ## Quickstart